The Buddhist Mind – Yin Yoga & the Four Foundations of Mindfulness

 2 Sessions: $90 + GST

 Contact 250-597-1919 or email@example.com for more information.

-His daily practice and teaching methods are most heavily influenced by the traditional practices of Vinyasa Krama (Krishnamacharya) and Theravada Buddhism (Mahasi Sayadaw – Burma).
+A former athlete, Whit found the path as a result of a career-ending knee injury and the subsequent emotional and mental suffering inherent in losing one’s (supposed) self-identity and self-worth.
+His daily practice and teaching methods stem from the traditional practices of Vinyasa Krama (Krishnamacharya) and Buddhist meditation (Mahasi Sayadaw).
 A passionate advocate of traditional teachings, Whit expounds the ancient wisdom of these lineages in a relevant manner, making them readily accessible to students at every stage of the path.

 A lover of surf, travel and nature, Whit resides with his partner in the Spanish Canary Islands, teaching international classes, workshops, retreats and trainings.